fhidalgoGC/test-components-system/replit.md

 - **BottomNavigationBar**: Mobile navigation component supporting controlled/uncontrolled selection, dynamic item disabling (`disabledIds`), and `onError` callback for UX protection.
 Integrates with i18n and ConfigProvider.
 - **HeterogeneousList**: Component supporting configurable page size and scroll preservation.
 Fully migrated to the Provider + Context + Hook architecture with i18n and ConfigProvider integration.
 - **UniversalCard**: Flexible wrapper card component that can render any React component with customizable styling, sizing (numeric, CSS units, Tailwind classes), and optional header/footer content.
+- **LoginCard**: Authentication card component with dual configurations: `with-credentials` (providers + email/password) and `providers-only` (external auth only).
+Supports up to 4 visible providers with expandable "more" button, custom provider data, and fully responsive design with mobile/web variants.
+Integrates with i18n for multi-language support.

 # External Dependencies